ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 When operating a ZHE3 deployment on Kubernetes, you may face situations in which you would like to prevent users from accessing the application (such as restoring a database backup).
 For this purpose, we have included a **maintenance mode** in the `nginx-gateway` pod.

 Maintenance mode can be enabled in two ways:
-1. *Automatically*, when ZenHub detects that GitHub is in maintenance mode.
-ZenHub checks GitHub for this status every 30 seconds.
+1. *Automatically*, when Zenhub detects that GitHub is in maintenance mode.
+Zenhub checks GitHub for this status every 30 seconds.
 2. *Manually*, when a system administrator determines it necessary to gracefully block user access to the application.

 Enable maintenance mode: